This is a fantastic budget-range to optimise, and your extra effort will pay off surprisingly well.

 It’s a valid issue that surfaces often;

 “I’m not dead set on my budget.
-If you'd recommend that I up it to ensure that the ring is perfect and uncompromised, tell me.”
+If you'd recommend that I up it to insure that the ring is perfect and uncompromised, tell me.”

 Most couples don’t have an idea what a certain budget would translate into.
 If you’re just starting your engagement ring search it’s a great idea to visit us and see just where R50 000, R70 000, R100 000 etc. will take you.

-Hopping over to the R100 000 Optimization Guide (link), is a good idea if you’re not maxed out at R70 000.
+Hopping over to the R100 000 Optimisation Guide (link), is a good idea if you’re not maxed out at R70 000.
 You’ll find similar advice to this guide’s.
 You’ll see that the R100 000 mark can take you way over the 1,00ct size.
 Which is a good thing.
-Or easily up your color shade by 2 grades.
+Or easily up your colour shade by 2 grades.

 You’re not approaching the point of diminishing returns.
-We’ll work your R70 000 way better than any other jeweler.
+We’ll work your R70 000 way better than any other jeweller.
 I guarantee you that.